 Make sure you only keep good and saleable stock.
 Sell off excess stock.

 Systemise your operation.

+When you get your business ready for sale make it simple for someone to come in and take it over.
 Systems make it easy for your people to run your business.

 Create and document your social media policy and plan.
 This gives certainty and is a crucial part of handover.
 Tell your story via a company blog.
 This is an inexpensive way to communicate with your clients and supporters.
 This forms part of your intellectual property.

 Join a networking group.
 Then when you sell, your successor can always slot into your place.

 When you do get your business ready for sale one of the most important aspects is your financials.
 Make sure your financial records are clean and up to date.
 Ensure that all earnings are provable!

 Reduce the need for extra money in the business.
 Reduce stock levels.
 Reduce debtors, extend terms with creditors and factor your debts.